Wednesday, August 16, 2017

 Lesson Plans come in all shapes and forms.
 What you should use depends upon your principal, DRE, etc. and what you need as a teacher.
 Teachers must also take into account inclusion of special needs students into their classroom.
 Keeping all the needs of everyone in mind while doing a lesson plan can sometimes be overwhelming.

-Here is the lesson plan template I use and it is editable.
-(I got this from a class I took years ago at Johns Hopkins or Notre Dame.)
+Here is the Lesson Plan Template I use and it is editable.
+(I got this from a class I took years ago at Notre Dame.)

 Below are some lesson plan templates that I found online that might be helpful: